Solved: Virtual Machine Disk Consolidation Is Needed (2 Ways)

 3 easy steps to create automatic backup tasks of multiple VMs

 1. Bind Devices: Access to AOMEI Cyber Backup web client, navigate to Source Device > VMware > + Add VMware Device to add vCenter or Standalone ESXi host as the source device.
-And then click > Bind Device.
+And click Confirm.

 2. Create Backup Task: Navigate to Backup Task > + Create New Task, and then set Task Name, Backup Type, Device, Target, Schedule, and Cleanup.

-• Target: You can select to back up to a local path, or to a network path.
+- Target: You can select to back up to a local path, or a network path.
 Used paths will be saved in Favorite Storage for handy selection.

 3. Start Backup: You can select Add the schedule and start backup now, or Add the schedule only.